Investing in the Future - Middlefork School

 How would project updates be communicated?

-If approved, the District would share progress on construction and finances via Board meetings, public forums, and the District website.
+If the referendum is approved, the District will share progress on construction and finances via Board meetings, public forums, and the District website.

 How would construction be managed while school is in session?